warewulf/warewulf/userdocs/contents/boot-management.rst

 .. warning::

-   Kernel overrides are not currently supported during dracut initramfs boot.
+   Kernel overrides are not currently fully supported during dracut initramfs boot.

 Booting with GRUB
 =================